-4.1 Each CSWO produces an Annual Report based on an agreed template by the Office of the Chief Social Work Adviser.
+4.1 Each CSWO produces an annual report based on an agreed template by the Office of the Chief Social Work Adviser.
 This ensures local reporting arrangements continue whilst having due regard to current pressures being experienced across the sector.
 The Office of the Chief Social Work Advisor will use completed reports to prepare a national overview later in the year.

-- 4.2 The report for 2021-22, makes significant reference to the work of teams across Children & Families, Adults, Older people and Justice Services.
-The report gives both performance information and highlights the extensive and varied contribution that social work makes to the lives of our most vulnerable citizens within West Dunbartonshire.
-Adaptability of social workers, support staff, managers and users of services through fluctuating and changing environments, in pandemic conditions, has been required to ensure continuity of services in our local communities. - 4.4 Oversight arrangements, public protection activity and performance information is detailed as well as external scrutiny of those regulated services delivering statutory functions during 2021-22. - 4.5 Recruitment challenges to a range of posts across services has been highlighted and is both a local and national issue for our social work workforce.
-As a profession based on building relationships to engage with children and adults and deliver rights based services to individuals, families and carers towards better outcomes, our skilled workforce is key as is their wellbeing.
-The Social Work services workforce is diverse and includes Social Workers; Occupational Therapists; residential and day care staff; home care staff; Mental Health Officers and people working with Children, Adults and Justice Services.
-Services are delivered by a skilled, dedicated workforce who require support, training and effective leadership to undertake complex and often challenging work. - 4.6 This year has seen services able to more fully recover and reset from a pandemic driven service response, with increased numbers of staff returning to the workplace and buildings more accessible to services users particularly since early 2022.
-Staff vacancies across services areas is a notable challenge across nearly all service deliver areas.

-It is to the credit of the entire social work and social care workforce that vital services in West Dunbartonshire have continued throughout the pandemic and beyond and it is testament to the dedication, commitment and individual effort of each social worker, social care worker and manager in providing continuity of service through these unprecedented times, where those with the greatest inequalities in life have been most impacted through the pandemic.
-Unfortunately the impact on citizens and communities is still not fully visible and it is likely that additional needs for families and individuals will be evident for some time to come.
+- 4.2 The report for 2023-22, makes significant reference to the work of teams across Children & Families, Adults, Older People and Justice Services.
+The report gives both performance information and highlights the extensive and varied contribution that social work makes to the lives of our most vulnerable citizens within West Dunbartonshire - 4.4 Oversight arrangements, public protection activity and performance information is detailed as well as external scrutiny of those regulated services delivering statutory functions during 2022-23. - 4.5 Referenced throughout the report is the ongoing position re staff shortages and vacancies which have been evident throughout 22/23 as is most acutely experienced in children's services.
+Workforce planning is crucial in supporting the development of local strategies in recruitment and retention of social work staff in a climate of national recruitment challenges. - 4.6 As a profession based on building relationships to engage with children and adults and deliver rights-based services to individuals, families and carers towards better outcomes, our skilled workforce is key to any delivery model.
+The Social Work services workforce is diverse and includes Social Workers; Occupational Therapists; residential and day care staff; home care staff; Mental Health Officers; and people working with Children, Adults and Justice Services.
+Services are delivered by a skilled, dedicated workforce who require support, training and effective leadership to undertake complex and often challenging work. - 4.6 This year, has seen services reset from a pandemic driven service response, with increased numbers of staff returning to the work place and buildings . - 4.7 It is to the credit of the entire social work and social care workforce that vital services in West Dunbartonshire have continued throughout pandemic and beyond and is testament to the dedication, commitment and individual effort of each social worker, social care worker and manager in providing a continuity of service through these unprecedented times.
+Those with the greatest inequalities in life have been most impacted through the pandemic.
+Unfortunately the impact on citizens and communities is still not fully visible and increased need and demand is being seen in almost all service areas in a climate of significant budgetary pressure. that additional needs for families and individuals will be evident for some time to come. - 4.8 The clarity of objective of service ambition to deliver earliest and preventative services to enable children and adults to live their best lives in community settings where possible is clear across all delivery areas.
+Challenges to this approach are perhaps seen most clearly in adult eligibility for service where demand significantly is in excess of service resource.